jumiverse/jumiverse.github.io/preview/2022-12-14-mixed-paella.md

 </div>

 # Mixed-paella
-This dish tastes like vacation and it reminds JuM of their times in Barcelona, where big fat paella pans are made from fresh ingrediants and with a lot of time.
+This dish tastes like vacation and it reminds JuM of their times in Barcelona, where big fat paella pans are made from fresh ingredients and with a lot of time.

 # Ingredients
 For 2 servings: